CodeCloudMe/mesh/README.md

 After you're done initializing your project, you can go ahead and build it:

-	latte build [path to project] [output directory=release]
+	mesh build [path to project] [output directory=release]

 ## Linking

-`link.json` is the file which tells Latte how to build your application.
+`link.json` is the file which tells Mesh how to build your application.

 - params:
 	- `plugins` - cross-referenced libraries in other apps